What is Abuse or Assault of a Student in Arizona? | Arizona Teacher Child Abuse

 Abuse Towards Students

 That said, you want to make sure that you are protected.
 Suppose an educator is under investigation for abuse.
-In that case, I always recommend advising a criminal defense attorney.
-Having them represent you ensures that you are aware of the process and that you are advocating.
+In that case, I always recommend advising an attorney.
+Having them represent you ensures you are aware of the process and advocating.
 They’re advocating for you for the best outcome possible.

 What Does the Investigation Look Like?

 When the school investigates abuse, they will likely talk to any students involved, parents, and staff.
 They may look at emails to see if there’s any communication involved.
 Honestly, it just varies depending on the situation.
 Cameras, if there are any like physical abuse allegations.
 The school will decide if they think that there is enough there.
 Again, if there is, they will report you to the State Board of Education.

 There will be an investigation against your license and a criminal investigation.
 The school will inform you about the local authorities and child protective services.